NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 ============

 It is necessary to have a tool to generate previous configuration changes to config-mapping file.
-After that deverlopers will main the files manually, whenever there is a configuration change then the files must be updated.
+After that deverlopers will maintain the files manually, whenever there is a configuration change then the files must be updated.

 Implementation: